mxgoldstein/log-current/README.md

 Usage
 -----
 ```
-log-current [options]
+./log-current [options]

 --auto, -a                  - Automatically select the first log file and ignore all others
 --command, -c <command>     - Command to be applied to selected log file
 --directory, -d <directory> - Set directory to observe
 --list, -l                  - Only list files
+--prefix, -p <suffix>       - filter by prefix
+--suffix, -s <prefix>       - filter by suffix
 --wait, -w <delay>          - Wait a specified amount of seconds
 ```

 Building